Zinovy Zinik: Life and career

-Zinik has taught creative writing at the Hebrew University of Jerusalem, Israel; Wesleyan University, Ct, USA; University of Denver Co.
+Zinik has taught creative writing at the Hebrew University of Jerusalem; Wesleyan University, Ct, USA; University of Denver Co.
 USA; Columbia University, NYC, USA.
 He regularly contributes to BBC Radio, the Times Literary Supplement and other periodicals.
 Until 2011, Zinik had been the freelance editor and presenter of his "West End Radio Review" for the BBC World Service in Russian and, until 2018, the UK Editor of the satirical quarterly Artenol (New York).